amorygalili/QuestNav/web-interface/README.md

 ## Accessing the Web Interface

-When the QuestNav app is running on the Quest headset and connected to a robot network, you can access the web interface by navigating to `http://questnav.local` in a web browser on any device connected to the same network.
+When the QuestNav app is running on the Quest headset and connected to a robot network, you can access the web interface by navigating to the Quest's IP address on port 8080 (e.g., `http://192.168.1.100:8080`) in a web browser on any device connected to the same network.

 ## API Endpoints